bogdan/blog/_posts/2012-07-30-postgresql-full-text-search-solr.markdown

 end
 {% endhighlight %}

-While Solr based faced would be easier:
+While Solr based facet would be easier:

 {% highlight ruby %}
 Product.search do |s|